MediScribe/docjet-mobile/docs/current/architecture-overview.md

 - Other components react to auth events via the `AuthEventBus` (e.g., clearing cached data on logout)

 ### Enhanced Auth Capabilities
-The authentication system now includes several advanced features:
+The authentication system includes several advanced features:

 1. **Real User Profile Retrieval**: Full user profile data is retrieved after login and token refresh
+2. **Offline Profile Caching**: User profiles are cached locally using `SharedPreferencesUserProfileCache` to allow offline operation
+   - Profiles are stored with timestamps in SharedPreferences
+   - Token validity is checked before using cached profiles
+   - Caches are cleared on logout or when both tokens are invalid
+   - `acceptOfflineProfile` parameter controls whether cached profiles are acceptable
+3. **Connectivity Events**: `AuthEventBus` broadcasts connectivity state changes:
+   - `AuthEvent.offlineDetected`: When network connectivity is lost
+   - `AuthEvent.onlineRestored`: When network connectivity is restored
+   - `AuthNotifier` detects and emits these events when state changes
+   - Components like `JobSyncOrchestratorService` react to events by pausing/resuming sync
-2. **Offline Support**: JWT tokens are validated locally enabling offline operation when the network is unavailable
+4. **Offline Authentication**: JWT tokens are validated locally enabling offline operation when the network is unavailable
-3. **Comprehensive Exception Handling**: Specific exception types for different auth error scenarios
+5. **Comprehensive Exception Handling**: Specific exception types for different auth error scenarios
-4. **Centralized Event System**: Components across the app can react to auth state changes via `AuthEventBus`
+6. **Global Offline UI**: The `OfflineBanner` component automatically shows when offline
+   - Appears at the top of all screens via `AppShell` (applied using `MaterialApp.builder`)
+   - Uses theme-aware colors that adapt to light/dark mode via `OfflineBannerTheme`
+   - Provides accessibility support through `Semantics` widget
+   - Animated transitions with `AnimatedContainer` and `AnimatedOpacity`
-5. **Robust Token Refresh**: Automatic refresh with exponential backoff for network issues
+7. **Robust Token Refresh**: Automatic refresh with exponential backoff for network issues
-6. **Offline Status Indicators**: UI shows offline mode when operating without network connectivity